 There are two very good outdoor arenas, one 20m x 40m and one 20m x 60m.
 Horses that come for schooling are kept stabled.
 Turnout is limited in the winter, but for the rest of the year all the horses, including the stallions, get to have play in the field.

-Turville Valley Stud is a British Horse Society and Association of British Riding Schools Approved Establishment.
+Turville Valley Stud is an Association of British Riding Schools Approved Establishment.